 South Sudan is a landlocked economy in east-central Africa and only gained independence in 2011.
 Most of the territory is covered in tropical forest, swamps, and grassland.
 Most of the population lives in rural areas and depends on subsistence farming.

-South Sudan's by far most important export product are petroleum oils, followed (in 2023) by oil seeds and gold.
+South Sudan's by far most important export product are petroleum oils, followed (in 2024) by iron and steel, and fish products.

-South Sudan's most important trading partners in 2023 were China (27% of total trade), Uganda (26%), and Singapore (12%).
+South Sudan's most important trading partners in 2024 were Uganda (28% of total trade), China (23%), and Kenya (18%).
 China and Singapore are the most important export markets for Sudanese products.
 Most imports originate from Uganda, Kenya, and China.

 The petroleum industry is the cornerstone of South Sudan's economy and oil rents regularly contribute about 40% to the country's GDP, making it one of the most oil dependent countries in the world.
 The remaining industrial activity remains small and is hampered by lacking infrastructure.
 The agricultural sector mainly serves subsistence purposes.
 Important crops are sorghum, corn, millet, rice, and cassava.
 Peanuts are the most important cash crop.

-Share of zero-duty imports from South Sudan.
+Share of zero-duty imports from South Sudan in 2024.
 Most imports are duty-free under normal EU tariffs.

-Despite a substantial increase in overall EU imports from South Sudan between 2019 and 2022, the EBA beneficiary has not made use of the preferences granted by the arrangement.
+Despite a substantial increase in overall EU imports from South Sudan between 2019 and 2024 (albeit at still small absolute levels), the EBA beneficiary has not made use of the preferences granted by the arrangement.
 Only a small share of imports from South Sudan are eligible for EBA preferences, as most products imported from South Sudan such as minerals and nuts already benefit from zero most-favoured-nation duties.
 Therefore, EBA-eligible imports have been insignificant.

 The preferential access to the EU market granted by the EBA scheme is not bound to the ratification of international conventions.
-Nonetheless, South Sudan has ratified 3 core UN conventions on human rights and 7 out of 8 ILO labour rights conventions.
-Furthermore, South Sudan has ratified 3 environmental protection conventions and the UN Convention against Corruption.
+South Sudan has ratified five out of the seven core UN conventions on human rights listed in the GSP Regulation - in 2024 it ratified the two International Covenants.
+South Sudan has also ratified seven out of the eight listed ILO labour rights conventions.
+Furthermore, South Sudan has ratified through out of the eight listed environmental protection conventions and two of the four governance conventions, most recently in 2023 the Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances.

 Access all info about EU-South Sudan relations on the International Partnerships website.